 Riley went left, down the slope, and the cave opened with a suddenness that made her lamp feel too small.
 She panned the beam.
 The chamber was long enough that she could hear the echo of her step return to her like a friend running late.
 She took three more steps and then stopped.
 The floor ahead had dropped away.

 No, not dropped.
 The rock went on.
 Her lamp found it.
-But between here and there was a span where the air wasn’t behaving the way she knew air behaved.
+But between here and there was a span where the air wasn’t behaving the way it should.
 The light showed the world doubled.
 She waved her gloved hand in front of her face and saw two hands with a gap between.
 The hair rose on her arms.

 She took a breath.
 It fogged.
 The fog drifted three ways at once.
 She laughed, a small bark, and it was either courage or hysteria.
 “Okay,” she whispered, and the whisper came back with two voices, hers and someone else’s.